UnionOfRAD/manual/jp/01_getting_started/01_installation.md

-# Installing Lithium
+# Installing li3

 ## Getting the Code

-This easiest way to get a fresh copy of Lithium is by downloading an archive from our website.
+This easiest way to get a fresh copy of li3 is by downloading an archive from our website.
 You can view and download versions here:

 	http://dev.li3.me/lithium/versions